jdiehll/correcTIR/README.md

 **Column Descriptions:**

 TIMESTAMP_END: Represents the end date and time of the recorded measurement in MM/DD/YY HH:mm format.
-This timestamp uses the 24-hour **local** time notation, where '14:35' indicates 2:35 PM.
+This timestamp uses the 24-hour time notation, where '14:35' indicates 2:35 PM.
+Any timezone is acceptable as long as it is applied consistently across all input files.

 T_air: Air temperature measurements in degrees Celsius.